sarialem/example-bpmn-viewer/README.md

 The code here demostrates:
 - Uses saveSVG to save the diagram as SVG
-- Uses saveXML diagram XML BPMN format
+- Uses saveXML to save the diagram in XML BPMN format
 - Support `Undo` and `Redo` operations by clicking `u` and `r` on the keyboard respectively

 How to Run: